-Marianna Poberezhskaya is a lecturer in International Relations with teaching responsibilities on the BA (Hons) International Relations and BA (Hons) Politics.
+Marianna Poberezhskaya is an Associate Professor in International Relations with teaching responsibilities on the BA (Hons) International Relations and BA (Hons) Politics.
 Marianna is the module leader for 'Media, Power and Politics'.
 Her area of focus is the module in Security in the Post-Soviet Space for the MA International Relations.

 Prior to joining NTU Marianna completed a Postdoctoral Lecturing Fellowship at the University of East Anglia (School of Political, Social and International Studies).
 She received her PhD in Politics and International Relations from the University of Nottingham in Autumn 2013.
 She has two Bachelor (Hons) degrees in Communication Studies from Altay State University (Russia) and Appalachian State University (USA), as well as an MA in International Relations from Nottingham Trent University.